 - Guest blogging on external websites

-These are mainly online advertising where you pay to market online:
+Paid media assets are mainly online advertising where you pay to market online.
+These types of online marketing include:

 - Search engine marketing (SEM) and advertising